goostengine/goost-docs/classes/class_midiplayer.rst

 - **loop_finished** **(** **)**

-Emitted when the MIDI song finished playing one single loop.
+Emitted when the MIDI song finishes playing one loop.
 This signal is emitted only if looping is ``true``.

+**Note**: When not looping, a ``finished`` signal is emitted instead and the MidiPlayer will automatically stop itself when reaching the end of the song.

 Property Descriptions
 ---------------------